 Banks charge a fixed fee for the letter of credit, but no interest is charged on a letter of credit.
 However, banks charge a fixed fee to set up the line of credit plus interest on the borrowed amount.
 For example, if a borrower has a line of credit of USD 10,000, but he borrows only USD 6,000 in a given year, then the interest will be charged only on USD 6,000.

 Difference in Features

-A letter of credit is rigid in nature.
-Its purpose and the method of use is fixed and no changes can be made to these factors.
+A letter of credit is rigid.
+Its purpose and the method of use are fixed, and no changes can be made to these factors.
 In other words, the letter of credit can only be used as an instrument to aid payment between buyer and seller.
 If the buyer has opened a letter of credit and wants to make payment to a seller other than the one mentioned in the letter of credit, he cannot do it.
 The terms of the letter of credit don’t allow such flexibility.

 In a line of credit, there are only two parties involved – the issuing bank and the borrower (or customer)

 Geographically a letter of credit is a global financial instrument.
 The parties involved in the process can be located in different parts of the world.
 A buyer residing in the USA can issue a letter of credit in the name of his seller residing in China.